TemoaProject/temoa/docs/source/Documentation.rst

 section.

-.. _Constraints:
+.. _constraints:

 Equations
 ---------

 There are four main equations that govern the flow of energy through the model network.
 The :code:`Demand_Constrant` :eq:`Demand` ensures that the supply meets demand in every time slice.
-For each process, the :code:`Capacity_Constraint` :eq:`Capacity` ensures that there is sufficient capacity to meet the optimal commodity flows across all time slices.
-Between processes, the :code:`CommodityBalance_Constraint` :eq:`CommodityBalance` ensures that global commodity production across the energy system is sufficient to meet the endogenous demands for that commodity.
+For each process, the :code:`Capacity_constraint` :eq:`Capacity` ensures that there is sufficient capacity to meet the optimal commodity flows across all time slices.
+Between processes, the :code:`CommodityBalance_constraint` :eq:`CommodityBalance` ensures that global commodity production across the energy system is sufficient to meet the endogenous demands for that commodity.
 Finally, the objective function :eq:`obj_invest` drives the model to minimize the system-wide cost of energy supply by optimizing the deployment and